dwp/govuk-casa/docs/migration-guides/MIGRATING-2.x-3.x.md

 ## Default `review` page no longer automated

 If you have a special `review` waypoint in your journey, the page handlers for that waypoint are no longer added automatically to your page definitions for you.
-Instead you must now explicitly add them to your page defintitions, and you don't need to call it `review` either.
+Instead you must now explicitly add them to your page definitions, and you don't need to call it `review` either.

 With the addition of support for multiple User Journeys - each of which may have its own "review" page - a single global `review` page is now redundant.